-French economic theory, The Four Seasons played by Conan the Barbarian, and a giant mirror: Tim Harbour talks about making his new ballet for the Faster program, and tells Rose Mulready why the endless labour of the creative process is time well squandered.
+French economic theory, The Four Seasons played by Conan the Barbarian, and a giant mirror: Tim Harbour talks about making Squander and Glory, part of our Molto program, and tells Rose Mulready why the endless labour of the creative process is time well frittered.

 Back in 2015, Tim Harbour faced a daunting prospect: he was commissioned by The Australian Ballet to make a new one-act piece that would sit in the middle of a triple bill, between one of George Balanchine’s revered Stravinsky ballets and Twyla Tharp’s In the Upper Room, perhaps the most popular contemporary dance work of all time.